What is the difference between the SDE1, SDE2, and SDE3 positions in a software job?

 Moving up the ladder, the SDE2 position requires a higher level of experience and expertise.
 In addition to a bachelor’s degree, SDE2s are often expected to have at least a few years of relevant work experience in software development.
 They should demonstrate proficiency in multiple programming languages, as well as have a deep understanding of software engineering principles and practices.
 SDE2s often take more ownership of their work and are assigned more complex tasks.
 They may also be involved in mentoring junior team members and contributing to the technical decision-making process.

-See also 10 Best Identity Resolution Software
+See also 5 Best Pixel Art Software for Beginners

 3. Technical Expertise: Highlight the specific technical expertise expected at each level and how it progresses from SDE1 to SDE3.